Lets make them ones to remember...

 In the classroom...

 At the start of a new school year we are always full of enthusiasm and excited to get going!
-But with infants you must remember, that in the early days it is not about the quantity of work you get done but rather the quality of time spent on focused tasks.
-Keep it interesting and fun, but take it slow and always remember... if they're not listening when you're talking, their not learning.
+But with infants you must remember, that in the early days it is not about the quantity of work you get done but rather the quality of time spent on simple focused tasks.
+Keep it interesting and fun, but take it slow and always remember... if they're not listening when you're talking, they're probally not learning.

 9.45 - 10.15 Welcome play.
 I have a selection of toys all set out and visually inviting for the children.
 Not just at the tables but around the room, blocks on the carpet, home area nicely set up, sand box in the corner, play matt with cars on the floor.
 The children can play wherever they like with whoever they like.
 They can take any seat in the room and sit beside whomever they choose.
 It is important to allow the children this freedom.
 Let them make this new environment as comfortable as possible for themselves.
 Whatever makes them happy is most important.
 With some quiet gentle music playing in the background I welcome the parents and allow them a little time to say hello and goodbye (10mins).
 Do not encourage them to hang around.
 A gentle "Thank you moms and dads for bringing in your little ones, they are in safe hands!
 We look forward to seeing you back very soon at 12 O'Clock!'
 And usher them to the door politely.
-(See below on what to do with a crier/criers) Once you have the children to yourself, try and get around to say a quick hello to each child and get a sense for your new class.
+(See below on what to do with a crier/criers).
+Once you have the children to yourself, try and get around to say a quick hello to each child and get a sense for your new class.
 Have plenty of extra activities on hand for children who get bored quickly.
 When you are ready to tidy up, get everyone's attention and explain that in 2 minutes time they will tidy up (give them a chance to finish up what they are doing).
 I have a jingle bell that I shake when it is time to stop and clean, I let them hear it once so they know what it sounds like and tell them to continue playing, that I will shake it again in 2 minutes.
-See how the first tidy-up goes but you will need to move quickly around the room (hopefully you have a helper) and show them how to tidy up, here is a fun song to play at tidy up time.
+See how the first tidy-up goes but you will need to move quickly around the room (hopefully you have a helper) and show them how to tidy things up, here is a fun song to play at tidy up time.
 Tell them to take a seat on the carpet or at a chair when they're done.

 10.15 - 10.30 Carpet Time First thing you will do when everyone is sitting and has their eyes on you is point out a 'good' sitter (chair pulled in, feet on floor or legs crossed on the carpet) make a big fuss and ask the children if they could sit like little Jenny!
 Rule one taught... good sitting.
 Have a little welcome chat.
 You might ask them: